Experimenting in Equilibrium: Model: Stochastic Market with Centralized Pricing

 This modeling choice reflects an understanding that it is realistic for a platform to have a good handle on the mechanics of the marketplace it controls, but it is implausible for it to have an in-depth understanding of the beliefs and preferences of all marketplace participants.
 For example, in the case of ride sharing, it is plausible that a platform could get good at modeling congestion, but less plausible that the platform could fully understand and anticipate how all its drivers may respond to various policy changes.

-The fact that we take the platform to be completely oblivious to the global state $A$ puts us in an extreme setting, where the platform's learning task as hard as possible: Because the platform cannot work with $A$, any learning must be purely driven by randomization in $p$.
-We chose this extreme setting because it crystallizes the difficulty of the learning problem, and highlights the value of local experimentation relative to global experimentation baselines.
+The fact that we take the platform to be completely oblivious to the global state $A_t$ puts us in an extreme setting, where the platform's learning must be purely driven by randomization in $p$.
+We chose this extreme setting primarily for two reasons.
+First, it crystallizes the difficulty of the learning problem, and highlights the value of local experimentation relative to global experimentation baselines.
+Second, a platform's knowledge of $A_t$, if any, is likely to be noisy and inaccurate, and it is often difficult for a platform to learn efficiently in practice by matching historical data using noisy estimates of their corresponding contexts.
+Therefore, it is of considerable practical value to devise a robust learning algorithm that works well without relying on the platform's ability to infer the global state $A_t$.

 In practice, of course, the platform may have some information about the global state $A$; for example, we may assume that the platform observes a set of covariates $X$ that capture some aspects of $A$ (e.g., we could have $X = \Xi(A)$ for some lossy function $\Xi$).
 In such a setting, the information $X$ could be used for variance reduction and/or learning better policies that exploit heterogeneity explained by $X$.
 It would be of considerable interest to study a covariate-enriched variant of our approach that allows the platform to use such information to learn better policies; however, we leave this line of investigation to follow-up work. \end{rema}